-There is a green pond right in the middle of the Sahara Desert, north of Mauritania, nearly 500 kilometers from any settlement.
-It is the test plant built by Brilliant Planet, a startup that aims to reduce the effects of climate change by growing massive amounts of carbon-capturing algae in the desert.
+There is a green pond right in the middle of the Sahara desert, north of Mauritania, almost 500 kilometers from any settlement.
+It is the test facility built by Brilliant Planet, a startup that aims to reduce the effects of climate change by growing massive amounts of carbon-capturing algae in the desert.

-"We can capture even more CO2 than a rainforest depending on location and season," he says Raffael Jovine, co-founder and chief scientist of Brilliant Planet.
-"The difference is that when a rainforest tree is felled, it returns 97% of the carbon back to the atmosphere, but we don't."
+“We can capture even more CO2 than a rainforest depending on location and season,” he says Raffael Jovine, co-founder and chief scientist of Brilliant Planet.
+“The difference is that when a rainforest tree is cut down, it puts 97% of the carbon back into the atmosphere, whereas we don't.”

-The first commercial-scale plant, which will cover 400 hectares (1.000 acres), plans to remove 40.000 tonnes of CO2 annually - practically equivalent emissions the use of 92.000 barrels of oil.
-Enlarged to cover the desert land available on the coasts, the system could hypothetically remove 2.000.000.000 tons (or if you prefer 2 gigatons) of CO2 per year.
+The first commercial-scale plant, which will cover 400 hectares (1.000 acres), expects to remove 40.000 tonnes of CO2 per year: virtually equivalent emissions to the use of 92.000 barrels of oil.
+Scaled up to cover the available desert land on the coasts, the system could hypothetically remove 2.000.000.000 tons (or if you prefer 2 gigatons) of CO2 per year.

-How does the "seaweed factory" in the desert work?
+How does the “algae factory” work in the desert?

-The startup pumps seawater from nearby coasts into the facility: a water rich in both nutrients for algae growth than CO2.
-Over a period of 18 to 30 days, the algae grow and are filtered by the water (which is returned to the less acidified ocean, helping to solve another problem).
-At this point, the algae are dried and buried in the sand, storing the carbon permanently: the salty and dry environment will not decompose them.
+The startup pumps sea water taken from the nearby coasts into the structure: water rich in nutrients for the growth of algae than CO2.
+Over a period of 18 to 30 days the algae grow and are filtered from the water (which is returned to the ocean less acidified, helping to solve another problem).
+At this point, the algae are dried and buried under the sand, storing the carbon permanently: the salty, dry environment will not decompose them.

 A fantastic solution, which responds to an absolute need: remove CO2 from the atmosphere it is essential to combat global warming.